Across cultures and centuries, the healer has symbolized the bridge between the seen and unseen.

 - Pervasive feelings of meaninglessness or emptiness

-- Feelings of hopelessness and despair (“dark night of the soul”)
+- Feelings of hopelessness and despair (“Dark night of the soul”)

 - Existential depression